DivineOmega/uxdm/README.md

 ## Migrations

 Each UXDM migration requires a source object and at least one destination object.
-These determine how data is read or written.
+These determine where and how data is read and written.
 The UXDM package comes with a variety of source and destination objects, including the following.

 * PDO (PHP Database Object) Source & Destination
 * CSV (Comma Seperated Values) Source & Destination